ppy/osu-wiki/wiki/Tournaments/MWC/2023_7K/en.md

 1. Every user interested in joining their country's team signs up individually.
    - The tournament managers will create a list of potential candidates for a country's team.
    - The tournament managers will declare one candidate captain of their country's team.
-   - The provisional captain will receive a private message on the osu! website containing further instructions, via the announcement feature, titled "osu!
-World Cup 2022 - Team {Country Name}".
+   - The provisional captain will receive a private message on the osu! website containing further instructions, via the announcement feature, titled "osu!mania 7K World Cup 2023 - Team {Country Name}".
 2. The provisional captain will then form their team by selecting players from the candidate pool for their country.
    - Captains are expected to choose team members with honesty and good will, with the aim of fielding the strongest team possible.
    - Captains are expected to submit their finalised team list **before the deadline**.